paulsmurthwaite/wapt/README.md

 1. Enable or disable NAT forwarding
 2. Use a custom BSSID (auto-generated if enabled)

-Once launched, the access point runs on the configured wireless interface and is monitored via `/tmp/wapt_ap_active`.
+Once launched, the access point runs on the configured wireless interface.
+Runtime status (SSID, NAT, BSSID) is shown in the Service Status panel and stored in `/tmp/wapt_ap_active`.

 ## Access Point Profiles